project-phylum/project-phylum.github.io/docs/maturity-model.md

 # Maturity Model

-A maturity model is a tool that helps people assess the current effectiveness of a person or group and supports figuring out what capabilities they need to acquire next in order to improve their performance.[^1]
+> A maturity model is a tool that helps people assess the current effectiveness of a person or group and supports figuring out what capabilities they need to acquire next in order to improve their performance.[^1]

+In this context, a maturity model provides a self-assessment tool for individuals as they navigate non-monogamous relationships.

 ## Forming Relationships